 Conclusion

-Effective onboarding is vital to the employee lifecycle, influencing retention, productivity, and overall job satisfaction.
+Effective onboarding is vital to the employee lifecycle and influences retention, productivity, and overall job satisfaction.
 By engaging new hires early, sharing company values, providing the right resources, fostering team integration, and maintaining flexibility, you can create an onboarding experience that sets your employees up for success from day one.

 FAQ